rapidsai/cugraph-docs/docs/cugraph-docs/source/graph_support/algorithms/louvain_community.md

 While cuGraph's parallelism migigates run time, [Big O notation](https://en.wikipedia.org/wiki/Big_O_notation) is still the standard to compare algorithm costs.

 Louvain cost
+Louvain is a very efficient algorithm.

+Where:

+* $n$ - Number of nodes
+* $m$ - number of edges
+* $d$ - average degree of the nodes

+The cost is $O(m\:log\:n)$

+Louvain is especially efficient with GPU-acceleration becausle it lends itself to parallelization.

 ___
 Copyright (c) 2023-2025, NVIDIA CORPORATION.